-Paid military leave is authorized absence from postal duties for hours the employee would have worked during their regular schedule, without loss of pay, time, or performance rating, granted to eligible employees who are members of the National Guard or reserve components of the armed forces.
+Paid military leave is authorized absence from postal duties for hours the employee would have worked during his or her regular schedule, without loss of pay, time, or performance rating, granted to eligible employees who are members of the National Guard or reserve components of the armed forces.
 Note: Non-workdays are not charged against the paid military leave allowed.